SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 #### Retrieving current snapshot configuration from a device

-In order to retrieve the current snapshot from a device, first navigate to the device and then click on "Configuration".
+In order to retrieve the current snapshot from a device, first navigate to the device and then click on  the "Configuration" tab.
 Scroll down and under "Configuration snapshot", click on "Get new snapshot from device".
-Then, you can find the retrieved snapshot in the "Configuration repository".
+The retrieved snapshot can be found in the "Configuration repository".

 > Note that, the "Configuration repository" is located under the "Management" menu.